mayowill303/Credit_Risk_Analysis/README.md

 ## Deliverable 4: A Written Report on the Credit Risk Analysis
 ### Overview of the Analysis
-The purpose of this analysis is .........
+The purpose of this analysis is to use Python to build and evaluate machine learning models to predict credit risk.
+After review and testing, make a written recommendation on whether they should be used to predict credit risk.

 ### Results
 - Describe the balanced accuracy scores